Who's on Sky Sports this weekend?

 Our football shows

-Sky Sports News, Saturday, 12pm; Sky Sports Football, Sky Sports Premier League and Sky Sports Main Event, 3.15pm
+Sky Sports News, Saturday, 12pm; Sky Sports Football and Sky Sports Premier League, 3.15pm

 Jeff Stelling is back to guide you through another-packed Saturday football schedule with news of all the goals as they go in plus plenty of fun and debate with guests Paul Merson, Charlie Nicholas, Phil Thompson and Matt Le Tissier.